Ragnarok (comics): Powers and abilities

 As a cyborg clone of Thor, Ragnarok possesses a portion of the powers and knowledge of the God of Thunder prior to Thor's acquisition of the Odinforce.
 This includes super-strength, extensive combat knowledge, godly stamina, high resistance to physical injury, immunity to all Earthly diseases, and superhuman agility and reflexes.

 Ragnarok's hammer, though not the enchanted Mjolnir, is constructed of a vibranium and adamantium alloy.
 The hammer is able to absorb and discharge lightning, like the true Mjolnir, and has circuitry within its head, which allows Ragnarok to direct it mentally.
 However, unlike Mjolnir, it can be picked up or lifted by others.

 During a visit to Earth-13584, Ragnarok acquires that universe's version of Mjolnir and is accepted as worthy to wield it.

 Reception

 In 2022, Screen Rant included Ragnarok in their "10 Most Powerful Hercules Villains In Marvel Comics" list.

 Other versions

-What If?

-In a "What If?
-Civil War" scenario titled "What if Iron Man Lost the Civil War," Iron Man confronted Captain America and admitted that while he felt he was doing the right thing, he was worried that he was going about it the wrong way and that he needed Cap's help.
-This admission persuades Captain America not to use a concealed device that would have disabled Iron Man's armor.
-Unfortunately, an agent on board the S.H.I.E.L.D.
-Helicarrier detected the device and released Ragnarok prematurely.
-Reed Richards was quickly knocked out by the clone before Richards could employ the shutdown code.
-When Ragnarok tried to kill Bill Foster, Iron Man leapt in front of him to block the blast.
-Ragnarok then attempted to kill Iron Man, but Captain America held him off long enough for Iron Man's armor to repair itself.
-The two heroes then joined forces, which inspired every other hero in the pro/anti-registration conflict to join together to defeat Ragnarok.
+An alternate universe version of Ragnarok appears in the one-shot "What if Iron Man Lost the Civil War".
+This version was released prematurely due to an agent on board the Helicarrier detecting a device that Captain America would have used to disable Iron Man's armor.
+When Ragnarok attempts to kill Bill Foster, Iron Man blocks the blast.
+Ragnarok then attempts to kill Iron Man, but Captain America holds him off long enough for Iron Man's armor to repair itself.
+Iron Man and Captain America join forces to battle Ragnarok, inspiring every other hero in the pro/anti-registration conflict to work together.

-Contest of Champions

-The 2015 Contest of Champions series featured an unidentified alternate reality's version of Civil War that had everything go in Tony Stark's favor.
-He used the Reality Infinity Gem to undo the death of Goliath at the hands of Ragnarok.